On the Day of Surgery

 The main reception is located at the second small driveway approximately 20 meters past the main parking area.
-The entrance to the MOHS and Dermatology area is on the left hand side on top of the ramp.
+The entrance to the MOHS and Dermatology area is on the right hand side on top of the ramp, West Entry.

 Parking is available onsite, please refer to the map in the contact details section.

 - Any letter from your doctor or Anaesthetist.